samiralam/rules-compendium/docs/phb/3-character-classes/rogue.md

 ### Level 14: Devious Strikes

-You’ve practiced new ways to use your Sneak Attack deviously.
+You've practiced new ways to use your Sneak Attack deviously.
 The following effects are now among your Cunning Strike options.

 ***Daze (Cost: 2d6).*** The target must succeed on a Constitution saving throw, or on its next turn, it can do only one of the following: move or take an action or a Bonus Action.